Becavalier/cgc/README.md

 #### Platform

 This is only for Unix-like x86-64 systems.
+The way of memory scan is based on some certain x86-64 assembly code (.e.g pushfq) and the way the program memory is organized (ELF).

 #### Conservative